rust-lang/rust/src/librustc_typeck/variance/README.md

 not well-formed.
 Basically we get to assume well-formedness of all types involved before considering variance.

+#### Dependency graph management

+Because variance works in two phases, if we are not careful, we wind up with a muddled mess of a dep-graph.
+Basically, when gathering up the constraints, things are fairly well-structured, but then we do a fixed-point iteration and write the results back where they belong.
+You can't give this fixed-point iteration a single task because it reads from (and writes to) the variance of all types in the crate.
+In principle, we *could* switch the "current task" in a very fine-grained way while propagating constraints in the fixed-point iteration and everything would be automatically tracked, but that would add some overhead and isn't really necessary anyway.

+Instead what we do is to add edges into the dependency graph as we construct the constraint set: so, if computing the constraints for node `X` requires loading the inference variables from node `Y`, then we can add an edge `Y -> X`, since the variance we ultimately infer for `Y` will affect the variance we ultimately infer for `X`.

+At this point, we've basically mirrored the inference graph in the dependency graph.
+This means we can just completely ignore the fixed-point iteration, since it is just shuffling values along this graph.
+In other words, if we added the fine-grained switching of tasks I described earlier, all it would show is that we repeatedly read the values described by the constraints, but those edges were already added when building the constraints in the first place.

+Here is how this is implemented (at least as of the time of this writing).
+The associated `DepNode` for the variance map is (at least presently) `Signature(DefId)`.
+This means that, in `constraints.rs`, when we visit an item to load up its constraints, we set `Signature(DefId)` as the current task (the "memoization" pattern described in the `dep-graph` README).
+Then whenever we find an embedded type or trait, we add a synthetic read of `Signature(DefId)`, which covers the variances we will compute for all of its parameters.
+This read is synthetic (i.e., we call `variance_map.read()`) because, in fact, the final variance is not yet computed -- the read *will* occur (repeatedly) during the fixed-point iteration phase.

+In fact, we don't really *need* this synthetic read.
+That's because we do wind up looking up the `TypeScheme` or `TraitDef` for all references types/traits, and those reads add an edge from `Signature(DefId)` (that is, they share the same dep node as variance).
+However, I've kept the synthetic reads in place anyway, just for future-proofing (in case we change the dep-nodes in the future), and because it makes the intention a bit clearer I think.

 ### Addendum: Variance on traits

 As mentioned above, we used to permit variance on traits.
 This was